 New digital technology helps tell the story of the York raids.
-This includes an interactive digital map, which will be rolled out later this year.
+This includes an interactive digital map, which will be rolled out in early 2021.
 It will allow users to chart their way around York and its suburbs to see and hear more about the city’s defences, the raids and people’s experience of them.

-We passionately believe that history should not be limited to what is found in a book or presented as a lecture.
-Therefore, a series of exciting ‘events’ are being planned to be held in York between August 2020 and September 2022 – on the dates when the 80th anniversary of each raid falls.
+We passionately believe that history shouldn’t be limited to what is found in a book or presented as a lecture.
+Therefore, a series of exciting ‘events’ are being planned to be held in York between August 2020 and December 2022 – on the dates when the 80th anniversary of each raid falls.
 More information on these events, and how you can help, will be made available shortly.

 Use the links below to find out more about what has been discovered in terms of ‘The Raids’ themselves, ‘The Sites’ – the structures that were built or damaged during the raids, and ‘The People’ – testimonies of those who were affected by the raids.